-\begin{proof} Note that to count bigons connecting two intersection points, one only needs to know the count of paths connecting each pair of primary vertices in each train track.
-The orientation requirement implies that we can ignore any path in $\tracks_0$ or $\tracks_1$ which has the puncture on the left side of the path; these are precisely the paths weighted by $U$ in $M_{\tracks_1}$ and $M_{\tracks_1}$.
-Thus the map $d^\tracks$ is determined by the weak equivalence class of $\tracks_1$ and $\tracks_2$. \end{proof}
+\begin{proof} Note that to count bigons connecting two intersection points, one need only know the count of paths connecting each pair of primary vertices in each train track.
+The orientation requirement implies that we can ignore any path in $\tracks_0$ or $\tracks_1$ that has the puncture on the left side of the path; these are precisely the paths weighted by $U$ in $M_{\tracks_0}$ and $M_{\tracks_1}$.
+Thus the map $d^\tracks$ is determined by the weak equivalence class of $\tracks_0$ and $\tracks_1$. \end{proof}